-All organic compounds contain carbon and hydrogen atoms, though their chemical diversity is mind breaking.
+All organic compounds contain carbon and hydrogen atoms, though their chemical diversity is mind-breaking.
 For example, the number of theoretically plausible organic compounds formed by a total of 17 carbon, nitrogen, oxygen, sulfur and halogen atoms is more than 100 billion1.
 The large diversity is possible because the individual atoms can be connected in many ways to form molecules with different structures.
-Molecular structure is what determines the compound’s chemical and physical properties, therefore knowledge of a molecule’s structure is of fundamental importance.
+The molecular structure is what determines the compound’s chemical and physical properties, therefore knowledge of a molecule’s structure is of fundamental importance.
 Physical organic chemistry uses physical methods to study the structure of organic molecules as well as the interrelationships between molecular structure and chemical, physical and biological properties of organic compounds.

 Petrova M., Muhamadejev R., Vigante B., Cekavicus B., Plotniece A., Duburs G. and Liepinsh E. Intramolecular C-H•••O Hydrogen Bonding in 1,4-Dihydropyridine Derivatives.
 Molecules (2011) 16: 8041-8052.
 DOI